docmd-io/docs/docs/plugins/llms.md

 ---
-title: "LLM Support (llms.txt)"
+title: "LLM Support (llms.txt) Plugin"
 description: "Generate context files for Large Language Models (AI) to better understand your documentation."
 ---

-# LLM Support Plugin

 The `llms` plugin generates a standardized `/llms.txt` file at the root of your site.
 This file is becoming a standard for helping AI agents (like ChatGPT, Claude, or Cursor) discover and read your documentation context efficiently.